TITLE 8 SOCIAL SERVICES

 (b) does not exceed one year's duration (including any time enrolled in such program in the U.S. prior to the refugee's application for assistance);

-(c) is specifically intended to assist the professional in becoming relicensed in his or her profession; and if completed,
+(c) is specifically intended to assist the professional in becoming relicensed in their profession; and if completed,

 (d) can realistically be expected to result in such relicensing; and